-The fourth strand of activity will see the creation of three Knowledge Hubs that will maximise the impact of the teacher development and organisational readiness elements of the offer.
-The hubs will provide opportunities for longitudinal peer-to-peer collaboration and technical workforce development support.
+This strand of activity includes the creation of three Knowledge Hubs to maximise the impact of the teacher professional development and organisational readiness elements of the offer.
+The hubs provide opportunities for longitudinal peer-to-peer collaboration and technical workforce development support.

-Building on what is already in place, the Knowledge Hubs will develop, establish and grow networks that will ensure that CPD relevant to the sector, and that is T Level region- and route-specific, is facilitated.
-Their events and networks will focus on the needs of the providers who will begin delivering T Levels in 2020 or 2021, but those from the wider sector will be able to attend by invitation.
+Building on existing networks, the Knowledge Hubs are developing, establishing and growing networks that will ensure that CPD is relevant to the sector, and specific to the T Level routes and pathways being offered in each region.
+Their events and networks focus on the needs of the providers who will begin delivering T Levels in 2020 or 2021, but will also address the needs of colleagues from the wider sector, who will be delivering T Levels in the future.

-Each of the Hubs will be responsible for a different area of the country.
-The Association of Colleges will be creating the Hub for the North East, North West, Yorkshire and Humberside; The Skills and Education Group will be creating the Hub for the West Midlands, East Midlands, London and the East of England; and Creative Education will be responsible for the Hub for the South East and South West.
+Each of the Hubs is responsible for a different area of the country.
+The Association of Colleges is the Knowledge Hub delivery partner for the North East, North West, Yorkshire and Humberside; The Skills and Education Group is the Knowledge Hub delivery partner for the West Midlands, East Midlands, London and the East of England; and Creative Education is responsible for the Knowledge Hub for the South East and South West.

-The creation of these Hubs builds on the well-established principles that longer-term CPD is more effective and that being part of a professional community enhances learning amongst peers.
-These principles are illustrated by current ETF work streams such as the Outstanding Teaching, Learning and Assessment (OTLA) projects.
+The creation of these Hubs builds on the existing evidence base which shows that longer-term CPD is more effective and that being part of a professional community of practice enhances learning amongst peers and is more impactful.
+This is illustrated by current ETF programmes such as Teach Too and Outstanding Teaching, Learning and Assessment projects.

-In the context of the T Level Professional Development offer, the principles will manifest themselves in Teacher Regional Improvement Projects (TRIPs).
-Managed by the Knowledge Hub lead delivery partners, the TRIPs will be collaborative projects designed to improve the quality of technical teaching, learning and assessment in a diverse range of settings.
-They will be approved and set up on the basis of plans developed with the Professional Development Advisers and will receive funding for collaborative action research projects and remission for CPD and networking.
-Participation will be a key component of all TRIPs.
-Launch events for the TRIPs take place in early May 2019.
-Further details of dates, venues and how to book your place were announced in April.
+In the context of the T Level Professional Development offer, collaboration is key and will actively be encouraged through provider participation in Teacher Regional Improvement Projects (TRIPs).
+Managed by the Knowledge Hub lead delivery partners, the TRIPs will be collaborative projects designed to improve the quality of technical teaching and learning in a diverse range of settings.